Grubb Family Iron Dynasty: Robesonia Iron Company

 After Curtis Grubb's oldest son Peter Grubb III received his inheritance in 1783, he sold his 1/3 interest in the Hopewell Forges to Robert Coleman.
 But as a condition of that sale Peter reserved for himself and his heirs the right of access to remove "for as long as grass grows and water flows" sufficient ore to supply "one furnace".
 Peter later, in 1883, sold his remaining share of the iron mines, along with these rights, to George Ege to supply his Reading Furnace in Berks County.

 Henry P. Robeson acquired the operation in 1845 and with it the right to access Cornwall iron ore.
 Robeson replaced the charcoal-fired Reading Furnace with two (in 1848 and 1855) more modern and much larger Robesonia Anthracite Furnaces, while still demanding the right to access Cornwall iron ore – to supply one furnace, whichever one of the two was in operation, but not both at once.
 The combined capacity was many times greater than had been visualized in 1783.
 That right of access, especially with the interpretation of the quantities of ore permitted for "one furnace", was a highly contentious issue for years between Robeson and the Grubbs and Colemans, who jointly owned the ore banks as tenants in common.
 The issue languished in the courts for years and was not resolved until the state Supreme Court ruled in Robesonia's favor in 1880.
 As a result, in 1884, the company decided to market only one kind of pig iron called "Robesonia", made exclusively from Cornwall ore, which was consumed in large quantities.

-In 1926, the Bethlehem Steel Company, owners of the Cornwall iron mines since 1916, acquired Robesonia.
+In 1926, the Bethlehem Steel, owners of the Cornwall iron mines since 1916, acquired Robesonia.
 In order to protect the mines from the enormous amounts of ore being consumed, Bethlehem Steel elected to shut down the Robesonia furnaces in 1927.